Double or dual axel trailers and trucks will be charged by weight at the normal rate.

 Fees will be applied at the Tollbooth on entry.

 Any type of waste that is considered commercial e.g. from a business or manufacturer.
 This will be charged at the usual rate.

 Asbestos or hazardous waste will not be accepted.

 IMPORTANT: Paint cans and any container that once held oil or chemicals must be dropped off BEFORE entry to the Landfill.
-Drop these off at the Recycling Centre on the left-hand side of the road before the Tollbooth (opposite the Recovery Shop).
+Drop these off at the FREE Recycling Centre on the left-hand side of the road before the Tollbooth (opposite the Recovery Shop).
 Please note that these items are free to drop off at any time of the year.